ncredinburgh/JavaForSmallTeams/specifics/400_prefer_for_each_loops_to_for_loops.md

-## Prefer for-each loops to for loops
+## Prefer For-Each Loops to For Loops

 ### Summary

-Use for each loops in preference to indexed for loops.
+Use `for each` loops in preference to indexed for loops.

 ### Details

-The for each loop introduced with Java 5 avoids the potential out-by-one errors of indexed for loops and is more concise than code using iterators.
+The `for each` loop introduced with Java 5 avoids the potential out-by-one errors of indexed for loops and is more concise than code using iterators.

 *Bad*
 ```java